Older Youth Program

 National statistics indicate about 20,000 youth leave the foster care system each year when they reach age 18.
 Young people who have left foster care say the struggle for day-to-day survival after leaving care makes planning for a good future difficult.
 To help those making this transition, support and preparation must begin when they enter out-of-home care.
 The Older Youth Program allows the division to offer services and financial help to young adults trying to develop their skills, education and independence.

 The Older Youth Program incorporates the Foster Care Independence Act of 1999, a federal legislation, which introduced the John H. Chafee Foster Care Independence Program in each state.
+The Family First Prevention Services Act (FFPSA) was signed into law as part of the Bipartisan Budget Act on February 9, 2018.
+With the passage of the law, the name of the grant was changed to Chafee Foster Care Program for Successful Transition to Adulthood (CFCP).
 Help is offered through three programs:

-- The John H. Chafee Foster Care Independence Program (services are being provided by a contractor or Community Partnership)
+- The Chafee Foster Care Program for Successful Transition to Adulthood (services are being provided by a contractor or Community Partnership)

 - Transitional living services (housing options that are also being provided through contracted agencies)